Patio Refresh: A Dreamy Escape

 If I could bottle up the way this space makes me feel, I would.

-But for now, I’ll settle for soaking up every last bit of summer out here, even cooler fall nights by the fire pit, and maybe inspiring you to carve out a little outdoor escape of your own.
+But for now, I’ll settle for soaking up every last bit of summer out here, even cooler fall nights by the fire pit, and maybe inspiring you to also carve out a little outdoor escape of your own.

 Next